 - 1. Cover Letter - 2.
 Application Form, including Landowner Authorization, if Applicant is not the Owner - 3.
 Completed Checklist, indicating what is being provided in the Application Package - 4.
 Drawings, Surveys and Technical plans (see Appendix A Section 1.3 and 1.4) - 5.
 Studies and reports (see Appendix A Section 1.5)

-There will be no application fees associated with the Metrolinx Corridor Development Permit.
+Currently, there are no application fees associated with the Metrolinx Corridor Development Permit (CDP).